 In July 2020, in response to a challenge in the United Kingdom by PMI's subsidiary to patents related to the BAT patents in the German proceedings, BAT affiliates brought a patent infringement action, Nicoventures Trading Limited, et al. v.
 Philip Morris Products S.A., et al., against Philip Morris Products S.A. and PMI's U.K. subsidiary, Philip Morris Limited, in the English High Court, seeking damages and injunctive relief against the commercialization of the Platform 1 products in the United Kingdom.
+On March 9, 2021, the court revoked the BAT patents and found that, had the BAT patents not been revoked as invalid, they would have been infringed.
+BAT affiliates have sought to appeal the court's judgment.

 In September 2020, BAT's affiliates commenced patent infringement and unfair competition proceedings, RAI Strategic Holdings, Inc., et al. v.
-Philip Morris Products S.A., et al., against Philip Morris Products S.A. and PMI's Italian subsidiaries, Philip Morris Manufacturing & Technology Bologna S.p.A. and Philip Morris Italia S.R.L., in the Court of Milan, Italy.
+Philip Morris Products S.A., et al., against Philip Morris Products S.A. and PMI's Italian subsidiaries, Philip Morris Manufacturing & Technology Bologna S.p.A. and Philip Morris Italia S.r.l., in the Court of Milan, Italy.
 Plaintiffs seek damages, as well as injunctive relief against the manufacture in Italy of the Platform 1 heated tobacco units allegedly infringing the asserted patents and the commercialization of the Platform 1 products in Italy.
+As part of this proceeding, in October 2020, BAT's affiliates filed a request based on one of the two asserted patents seeking preliminary injunctive relief against the manufacture and commercialization of the Platform 1 products in Italy.

 In October 2020, BAT's affiliate commenced patent infringement proceedings, Nicoventures Trading Limited v.
 Philip Morris CR a.s., et al., against PMI's Czech subsidiary, Philip Morris CR a.s., and Philip Morris Products S.A., in the Town Court of Prague, Czech Republic, seeking preliminary injunctive relief against the commercialization of the Platform 1 products in the Czech Republic.
-In October 2020, the Court dismissed plaintiff's request for preliminary injunction in its entirety.
-Plaintiff may appeal the decision.
+In October 2020, the court dismissed plaintiff's request for preliminary injunction in its entirety.
+In October 2020, plaintiff appealed.
+In February 2021, the appellate court denied plaintiffs' appeal, confirming the dismissal of plaintiffs' request.

 In October 2020, BAT's affiliate commenced patent infringement proceedings, RAI Strategic Holdings, Inc. v.
 Philip Morris Polska Distribution sp. z o.o., against PMI's Polish subsidiary, Philip Morris Polska Distribution Sp. z o.o., in the Regional Court in Warsaw, IP Division.
 Plaintiff seeks preliminary injunctive relief against the commercialization of the Platform 1 products in Poland.
+In November 2020, the court dismissed plaintiff's request for preliminary injunction in its entirety.
+Plaintiff appealed.
+In April 2021, the court dismissed plaintiff's appeal, confirming the dismissal of plaintiff's request.